Faith Lemire-Baeten Faith Lemire-Baeten

 With The Latitude Wine Social, you still get the curated, boutique experience of our private tours, but with a group of new friends you just haven’t met yet.
 It’s like summer camp when we were kids—except with way more wine.

-Our same curated wine tour experience, but for the solo explorer!
+Our same curated Oregon wine tour experience, but for the solo explorer!

-You’ve asked, and we’re delivering: the wine tour for the solo traveler!
+You’ve asked, and we’re delivering: the winery tour for the solo traveler!
 We’ve heard from many of you who want to join a tour without having a full group… now you can.

 With The Latitude Wine Social, you still get the curated, boutique experience of our private tours, but with a group of new friends you just haven’t met yet.
 It’s like summer camp when we were kids—except with way more wine.